City Council

 - A quorum is needed to open the meeting and take action, except less than a quorum can vote to adjourn.

-- Preregistration (with topic) is requested by contacting the Council Secretary.
-The Council Secretary will request the speaker's topics).
+- Preregistration (with topic) is requested by contacting the Council Secretary.The Council Secretary will request the speaker’s topic(s).
 Those that have preregistered will be called on to speak before those that have not preregistered.

 - Listening Session testimony is permitted on any topic except those that have a scheduled public hearing the City Council agenda that same day.

-- Five minutes per speaker/topic.
+- No more than five minutes per speaker/topic.

 - If everyone that has preregistered or otherwise desires to speak has spoken but it’s not yet 6:15 p.m., then the City Council can adjourn early.

-- Minutes will be taken ('with actions and attendance recorded).
+- Minutes will be taken (with actions and attendance recorded).

 - The Mayor, or its designee, is the Presiding Officer.